Velma Awards

 The creators of The Rainbow Project founded The Velma Awards "in part to respond to the challenges within the larger awards system for kids and family content, as well as issues unique to the recognition of children’s and LGBTQ+ creators."

+It is named after a Scooby-Doo character named Velma Dinkley.

 History

 The Velmas came about as a result of Nee's, Reed's, and Blacklow's desire for a "sense of joy and celebration" for outstanding queer representation in children's media.
 The trio met while Nee and Reed were members of GLAAD’s Children and Families Advisory Council and Blacklow was serving as the nonprofit’s Director of Entertainment Media.

 Award categories and winners

 14 inaugural categories and winners were announced in December 2024.

 The inaugural Velma Award winners included: